datragingscholar/datragingscholar.github.io/_posts/2011-06-29-the-2-eggs-vs-100-floor-problem.md

 However if the first egg does not break when dropped from 50th floor, we now still have 2 eggs to spare, which would allow us to perform more binary searches through 51-100th floor until we have only 1 egg left.
-So in short, we can only performing binary search when we have both eggs intact, and linear search when we have only 1 of them left.
+So in short, we can only perform binary search when we have both eggs intact, and linear search when we have only 1 of them left.
 Pretty straighforward.

 ## More binary search!